Chassis & Suspension

 This is the same corner with the new suspension components installed.

-My initial round of suspension upgrades turned out well, but it had been less than a barrel of laughs to accomplish, primarily because replacing the OEM springs with the new ones had turned into a major PITA.
-During the swap, I had springs twice jump out and try to separate my head from my shoulders.
-Fortunately, the springs had been tethered with safety ropes, which stopped their progress short each time.
-Since then, I've learned quite a few new tricks, and if I knew then what I know now, that initial suspension work would certainly have gone much more quickly and enjoyably.
+Since then, I've learned quite a few new tricks, and if I knew then what I know now, that initial suspension project would certainly have gone much more quickly and enjoyably.
 In fact, I've completely removed and reinstalled both the front and rear suspensions since then - more than once - with far less drama.
 Regardless, I recorded some detailed notes during Taz's 2002 round of suspension upgrades, which may be of interest to some.
 The link below will take you to a copy of those notes.

 2002 suspension upgrade notes (PDF)